Turbo Tools V3 - Turbo Render, Temporal Stabilizer, & Turbo Comp. Dramatically speed up Cycles renders and compositing!

 Turbo Tools is a full rendering pipeline addon that includes:

-- Turbo Render - Vastly superior render in a fraction of the time.
+- Turbo Render - Vastly superior render in a fraction of the time for both CPU and GPU Cycles rendering.
 Retains image quality the standard denoisers can't maintain even when providing them with images rendered for 120X longer!
 For complex scenes you can expect your single frame renders to be reduced from several hours to several minutes!
 For scenes that already render very quickly, the speedup is less pronounced, but the quality of textures and geometry detail will generally be vastly superior.
 Check out this demo where Turbo Render is used to help a gtx1070 destroy a 4090!

 - Temporal Stabilizer - Although only a single checkbox, this massive new feature provides per pass temporal stabilization, allowing animation render times to be reduced by up to 40x!
 Check out the YouTube introduction video to find out more: